-The Graduate Program in Psychology at Rutgers-Camden is a 30-credit course of study leading to the Master of Arts degree.
-The program combines rigorous academic classes with an opportunity for individually supervised research apprenticeships.
-In keeping with the goals of the field’s two major professional organizations–American Psychological Association and Association for Psychological Science–the program emphasizes scientific research methods that can be used to assist in the solution of real-world problems.
+The Graduate Program in Psychological Science at Rutgers University–Camden is a 30-credit course of study leading to the Master of Arts degree.
+The program provides a foundation in research design and data analysis and an opportunity for individually supervised research apprenticeships.
+Our curriculum and training emphasizes scientific research methods that can be used to assist in the solution of real-world problems.

 - Funding opportunities for highly qualified students

 - Two different tracks: thesis track for students interested in further doctoral study and content track for non-academic research careers

 - Weekly lecture series that allows students to engage with research